mini-kep/intro/README.md

 ========

 The project data pipeline is the following:
-1. data sources (static files and open APIs) -> parsers (python code performing requests and emitting datapoints)
+1. data sources (static files and open APIs) and parsers (python code performing requests and emitting datapoints)
-2. scheduler (not implemented yet: periodically run parsers and upload to database) 3.- database (flask/django apps that allow POST data in database and quiry it with GET method)
+2. scheduler (not implemented yet: periodically run parsers and upload to database)
+3. database (flask/django apps that allow POST data in database and quiry it with GET method)
 4. custom API (simplified interface for end-user queries)
 5. use cases (sample visualisations / models using the data from custom API)